uie72691/documentation/README.md

 ### Precondition

-  1. The tool should be available in our Artifactory toolchain repository: (c_adas_cip_toolchain_generic_v).
+  1. The tool should be available in our Artifactory toolchain repository: [c_adas_cip_toolchain_generic_v](https://artifactory.geo.conti.de/ui/repos/tree/General/c_adas_cip_toolchain_generic_v/).
-If this not the case, please upload it to the stage repository: [c_adas_customer_toolchain_generic_stage_l](https://eu.artifactory.conti.de/artifactory/c_adas_customer_toolchain_generic_stage_l/) if it's your file correct uploaded (content complete, correct structure) then you can move it to the productive repository: [c_adas_customer_toolchain_generic_l](https://eu.artifactory.conti.de/artifactory/c_adas_customer_toolchain_generic_l/)
+If this not the case, please upload it to the stage repository: [c_adas_customer_toolchain_generic_stage_l](https://eu.artifactory.conti.de/artifactory/c_adas_customer_toolchain_generic_stage_l/)
+if it's your file correct uploaded (content complete, correct structure) then you can move it to the productive repository: [c_adas_customer_toolchain_generic_l](https://eu.artifactory.conti.de/artifactory/c_adas_customer_toolchain_generic_l/)
 For further Help/support with Artifactory please read the Artifactory user documentation: https://confluence-adas.zone2.agileci.conti.de/display/public/department0034/122.+UD+-+Artifactory#id-122.UDArtifactory-AdvancedUseCases
 If you have no Access to these Artifactory repositories or to the GitHub repo [cip_bti_conan](https://github-am.geo.conti.de/ADAS-3RDPARTY/cip_bti_conan), then please create a [IPUP-Ticket](https://jira.auto.continental.cloud/servicedesk/customer/portal/42/create/137) with the settings from the screenshot:
 Image2
 Alternative you can also create a CIP "[Request Access](https://jira-adas.zone2.agileci.conti.de/secure/CreateIssueDetails!init.jspa?pid=10200&issuetype=10300&priority=3&summary=User+permissions+change)" Ticket.